zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1100AppDev.md

 ![](./images/1100/sqlplus.png)

-## **Setup OCI config**
+## **Configuring and using Oracle Cloud Infrastructure CLI**

-- Once in the image we will setup OCI-CLI like we did in [Lab900](https://cloudsolutionhubs.github.io/autonomous-transaction-processing/workshops/autonomous-transaction-processing/?page=LabGuide900ConfigureOCI-CLI.md):
+- Next, we'll take a look at configuring and using Oracle Cloud Infrastructure CLI commands.
+Once in the image we will setup OCI-CLI like we did in [Lab900](https://cloudsolutionhubs.github.io/autonomous-transaction-processing/workshops/autonomous-transaction-processing/?page=LabGuide900ConfigureOCI-CLI.md):

+In your container, run -
 ```
-oci setup config
+$ oci setup config
 ```

 - The command prompts you for the information required for the config file and the API public/private keys.
 The setup dialog generates an API key pair and creates the config file.